 E.2 Board structure Code of Ethics or Conduct E.2.1 Are the details of the code of ethics or conduct disclosed?
 OECD PRINCIPLE VI (C) The board should apply high ethical standards.
 It should take into account the interests of stakeholders.
-The board has a key role in setting the ethical tone of a company, not only Υ E.2.2 Does the company disclose that all directors/commissioners, senior management and employees are required to comply with the code? by its own actions, but also in appointing and overseeing key executives and consequently the management in general.
-High ethical standards are in the long term interests of the company as a means to make it credible and trustworthy, not only in day-to-day operations but also with respect Υ E.2.3 Does the company disclose how it implements and monitors compliance with the code of ethics or conduct? to longer term commitments.
+The board has a key role in setting the ethical tone of a company, not only Y Refer to item 3.6 of the 2019 Corporate Governance Report.
+E.2.2 Does the company disclose that all directors/commissioners, senior management and employees are required to comply with the code? by its own actions, but also in appointing and overseeing key executives and consequently the management in general.
+High ethical standards are in the long term interests of the company as a means to make it credible and trustworthy, not only in day-to-day operations but also with respect to Y Refer to item 3.6 of the 2019 Corporate Governance Report.
+E.2.3 Does the company disclose how it implements and monitors compliance with the code of ethics or conduct? longer term commitments.
 To make the objectives of the board clear and operational, many companies have found it useful to develop company codes of conduct based on, inter alia, professional standards and sometimes broader codes of behaviour.
-The latter might include a Υ Board Structure & Composition E.2.4 Do independent directors/commissioners make up at least 50% of the board of directors/commissioners?
-In order to exercise its duties of monitoring managerial performance, preventing conflicts of interest and balancing competing demands on the corporation, it is essential that the board is able to exercise objective judgement.
+The latter might include a Y Refer to item 3.6 of the 2019 Corporate Governance Report.
+Board Structure & Composition E.2.4 Do independent directors/commissioners make up at least 50% of the board of directors/commissioners?
+OECD PRINCIPLE VI (E) In order to exercise its duties of monitoring managerial performance, preventing conflicts of interest and balancing competing demands on the corporation, it is essential that the board is able to exercise objective judgement.
 In the first instance this will mean independence and objectivity with respect to management with important implications for the composition and structure of the board.
 Board independence in these circumstances usually requires that a sufficient number of board members will need to be independent of management.
 The ASX Code recommends at least a majority of independent directors, while the UK Code recommends at least half of the board, excluding the Chairman, be independent directors.
-The minimum of three independent directors is to ensure that companies with small boards have enough independent directors (note that stock exchange rules often require at least two independent directors).
-N E.2.5 Are the independent directors/commissioners independent of management and major/ substantial shareholders?
-OECD PRINCIPLE VI (E) In order to exercise its duties of monitoring managerial performance, preventing conflicts of interest and balancing competing demands on the corporation. it is essential that the board is able to exercise objective Υ
+The minimum of three independent directors is to ensure that companies with small boards have enough independent directors (note that stock exchange rules often require at least two independent directors). Ν E.2.5 Are the independent directors/commissioners independent of management and maior/ substantial shareholders?
+OECD PRINCIPLE VI (E) In order to exercise its duties of monitoring managerial performance, preventing conflicts of interest and balancing competing demands on the corporation, it is essential that the board is able to exercise objective Y Refer to item 3.3 of the 2019 Corporate Governance Report